Vraj4112/task-management-system/README.md

 #### Also includes dev dependencies.
 If we are setting the environmnt for development or testing

 #### By running below script, will set Node js environment to development or test by running script.
-This will set to environment variable to development file
+This will set to environment variable to development in file.
+This is windows terminal command.
+It defers in macOS and Linux.

 ```bash
 $env:NODE_ENV="development"